atomisthq/docs/docs/quick-starts/rug-cli.md

 ## Rug CLI Quick Start

-The Rug CLI runs Generators and Editors against your local source code.
+The Rug CLI runs generators and editors against your local source code.
 You can run published Rugs and your local Rugs, and see the results in your project directory.
-This is essential when you're developing your own Generators and Editors.
+This is essential when you're developing your own generators and editors.

 This quick start guide is more involved that those for Buttons and the Bot, but don't fret!
 We are working diligently to make interacting